2026 Rules

 1. Presentation: A well-organized presentation, delivered in a professional manner

-3. Recommendations: Effective evaluation of each of the alternatives it proposes and with clear and substantiated criteria, justify its recommended course of action in a realistic and pragmatic manner consistent with the case data and its subsequent analysis
+3. Recommendations: Effective evaluation of each proposed alternative, with clearly substantiated criteria to justify the recommended course of action in a realistic and pragmatic manner consistent with the case data and analysis.

-4. Implementation: Formulating a viable implementation plan that is financially sound and includes a reasonable timeline and contingency plan that is consistent with their recommendations
+4. Implementation: Formulation of a viable implementation plan that is financially sound and includes a reasonable timeline and contingency planning, consistent with the team’s recommendations.

-5. Question Period: The team’s ability to effectively defend, support and/or build its recommendation during the question period with clear, concise and on-point answers
+5. Question Period: The team’s ability to effectively defend, support, and/or build on its recommendation during the question period, providing clear, concise, and on-point answers.

 Each category is weighted differently, and the relevant multiplier, when applied, will give the weighted score for that category: